 Hearing in noise can be difficult even for people with normal hearing.
 Staying calm will ensure that your mind is staying on task and taking all the necessary steps to help you hear the best you can.
 By paying too much attention to every word said, people can often miss the whole picture of what’s being communicated.
 If you are going to have important conversations, try to have them in a quiet, well-lit environment, facing the person you want to talk with.

 Do you struggle to hear clearly in background-noise situations?
 When was the last time you had your hearing checked?
 Having your hearing tested and discussing the possible treatment solutions is the first (and most important) step to better hearing for the holidays.
 More than 15 million people with hearing loss avoid seeking help for their hearing.
 With today’s advanced, nearly invisible hearing technology, there has never been a better time to look at options.
-Consider the gift of better hearing an early Christmas present to yourself (and probably to those around you!).
+Consider the gift of better hearing as a present to yourself (and probably to those around you!).

 Lyric is the first extended wear hearing device that is 100% invisible.
 It is comfortably placed in the ear canal by a Lyric trained hearing professional and can be worn 24 hours a day, seven days a week, for up to 4 months at a time.
 No surgery or anesthesia is required.
 Click Logo to Learn More!